A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Examples of interest

 The dynamics of the interacting particle system \eqref{Eq:MV-SDE Propagation}, for ${ i\in \llbracket 1,N \rrbracket}$, $X^{i,N}\in \mathbb{R} $, is

 where $(W^{i})_{i}$ are independent Brownian motions.
 Take $\gamma=-1,~T=1$.
-We have a super-linear measure component in \eqref{eq:poly1} and none of the schemes is applicable (insofar as existing theoretical results allow).
-If the measure component was fixed (with finite 2nd moment), then, the drift would satisfy a one-sided Lipschitz condition -- the convergence of this type of scheme for this equation is left for future work.
+We have a superlinear measure component in \eqref{eq:poly1} and none of the schemes is applicable (insofar as existing theoretical results allow).
+If the measure component was fixed (with finite 2nd moment), then, the drift would satisfy a one-sided Lipschitz condition -- the convergence of this type of schemes is left for future work.

-In terms of implementation of this example, at each timestep $t_n$ the empirical measure $\hm^{X,N}_n$ is fixed, then we proceed to solve the split-step part for $Y^\star$.
-Specifically, we substitute \eqref{eq:SSTM:scheme 1} by